samderanova/openforum/README.md

 # A quick project for government class
-Built using HTML, CSS, Less, and JS
+Built using HTML, CSS, Sass, and JS